ahhotcaro/QR_comptaBDD/README.md

 This is a protocol to sort a data financial excel.
 It is done with Python, in Anaconda, using the Pandas library.

 ## Set up the environment
 1. You have to install Anaconda environment.
+You can keep the default choices.
 2. Then, you have to install Jupyter Lab.
 3. When it's done, just go to my instruction file and run one by one each block of code.